Vangelis: Film and television

-In 1980, Vangelis agreed to record the score for Chariots of Fire (1981); he accepted because "I liked the people I was working with.
+Vangelis composed and performed on the soundtrack for Chariots of Fire (1981), a historical drama film directed by Hugh Hudson.
+He accepted the job because "I liked the people I was working with.
 It was a very humble, low-budget film."
 The choice of music was unorthodox as most period films featured orchestral scores, whereas Vangelis's music was modern and synthesiser-oriented.
-It gained mainstream commercial success which increased Vangelis's profile as a result.
-The opening instrumental title piece, "Titles", later named "Chariots of Fire – Titles", was released as a single which reached No. 1 on the U.S. Billboard Hot 100 chart for one week after a five-month climb.
-The soundtrack album was No. 1 on the Billboard 200 for four weeks and sold one million copies in the United States.
+Released in 1981, it gained mainstream commercial success which increased Vangelis's profile as a result.
+The opening instrumental piece, "Titles", later named "Chariots of Fire – Titles", was released as a single and spent one week at number one on the US Billboard Hot 100 after a five-month climb.
+The soundtrack album was No. 1 on the Billboard 200 for four weeks and sold one million copies in the US.
 In March 1982, Vangelis won an Academy Award for Best Original Music Score, but refused to attend the awards ceremony, partly due to his fear of flying.
 He turned down an offer to stay in a stateroom aboard the Queen Elizabeth 2 for a boat crossing.
 Vangelis commented that the "main inspiration was the story itself.
 The rest I did instinctively, without thinking about anything else, other than to express my feelings with the technological means available to me at the time".
-The song was used at the 1984 Winter Olympics.
+The song was used at the 1984 Winter Olympics and it was described as the work for which Vangelis was best known.

-The success of Chariots of Fire led to further offers for Vangelis to score films, but he avoided becoming "a factory of film music".
+Vangelis received numerous subsequent offers to score films, but he turned them down because he wanted to avoid becoming "a factory of film music".
 In 1981, he scored the documentary film Pablo Picasso Painter by Frédéric Rossif.
-It was the third such score by Vangelis as he'd previously scored documentaries about Georges Mathieu and Georges Braque.
+It was the third such score by Vangelis as he had previously scored documentaries about Georges Mathieu and Georges Braque.
 He composed the score of Missing (1982) directed by Costa-Gavras, which was awarded the Palme d'Or and gained Vangelis a nomination for a BAFTA Award for Best Film Music.
-Other Vangelis film soundtracks produced during this time include Antarctica (for the film Nankyoku Monogatari in 1983, one of the highest-grossing movies in Japan's film history), and The Bounty in 1984.
+Other soundtracks he produced during this time include Antarctica for the film Nankyoku Monogatari (1983), one of the highest-grossing films in Japan's history, and The Bounty in 1984.
 He declined an offer to score 2010: The Year We Make Contact (1984), the sequel to 2001: A Space Odyssey.